vinivendra/Gryphon/contributing.md

 3. Run `bash prepareForBootstrapTests.sh`;
 4. Run only the `BootstrappingTest`.

-### Acceptance and Performance tests

-These two test classes should only be executed in specific situations.

-Acceptance tests are used for making sure that the Kotlin translations of the Swift test cases in the `Test cases` folder work as expected.
-This is done by compiling the test cases, running them and checking if they produce the expected output (as recorded in the `.output` files).
-Run them whenever a `.kt` file in the `Test cases` folder is changed.

-Performance tests are used only when working on a feature that may significantly impact performance.
-Run them before making your changes to get a baseline for you computer, then run them after the changes for comparison.

 ### Additional Docker tests

-If you are using macOS, it is recommended to also run the tests in a Docker container to make sure they work on Linux.
-To do that, follow the instructions on [setting up the Docker container](installingGryphon.html#on-docker), then run any appropriate tests using the "on Linux and Docker" instructions above.
+If you are using macOS, it is recommended that you also run the tests in a Docker container to make sure they work on Linux.
+To do that, follow the instructions on [setting up the Docker container](installingGryphon.html#on-docker), then run any appropriate tests using the either the `runTests.sh` script or the "on Linux and Docker" instructions in this file.

 ## Style